XaelBaseth/InceptionofThings/README.md

 By simplifying the management of containerized workloads and offering robust tools for reliability and scalability, Kubernetes has become a cornerstone for modern cloud-native application development.

+### Kubernetes vocab

+- Cluster: A set of machines (nodes) that work together to run your containerized applications.
+It includes a control plane and worker nodes.

+- Node: A machine (physical or virtual) in the Kubernetes cluster that runs pods.
+Nodes can be worker nodes or control plane nodes.

+- Pod: The smallest deployable unit in Kubernetes.
+A pod encapsulates one or more containers that share resources like storage, networking, and configuration.

+- Deployment: A Kubernetes resource used to manage the lifecycle of pods.
+It ensures the specified number of replicas are running, supports rolling updates, and handles scaling.

+- Service: An abstraction that provides a stable network endpoint for accessing a group of pods.
+It load-balances traffic to these pods.

+- Ingress: A Kubernetes resource that manages external HTTP(S) traffic to services.
+It can route traffic based on hostnames or paths and often includes SSL termination.

+- Replica: A single instance of a pod.
+Multiple replicas ensure high availability, load balancing, and fault tolerance.

+- ConfigMap: A way to store configuration data in key-value pairs that can be used by pods.

+- Secret: Similar to a ConfigMap but designed to store sensitive information (e.g., API keys, passwords) in an encrypted format.

+- Namespace: A virtual cluster within a Kubernetes cluster, used to organize and isolate resources.

+- Kubelet: An agent that runs on each node, ensuring containers are running as expected.

+- Kubectl: The command-line tool for interacting with a Kubernetes cluster.
+You use it to deploy applications, inspect resources, and manage clusters.

+- Persistent Volume (PV): A piece of storage in the cluster that can be provisioned and used by pods for storing data.

+- Persistent Volume Claim (PVC): A request for storage by a pod.
+It binds to a Persistent Volume.

 ### K3s

 K3s is a lightweight version of Kubernetes that has the same role: _a container orchestration engine for automating deployment, scaling, and management of containerized applications_.